-Why is this issue important for Prospect?
+Why is this important to Prospect?

 - surveys of women in STEM show that people who work part-time generally find it very difficult to be taken seriously for promotion opportunities.

-As a consequence of this, Prospect has developed learning materials for reps and members to help them to combat unconscious bias in their workplace.
+Prospect has developed learning materials for reps and members to help them to combat unconscious bias in their workplace.

 - what unconscious bias is

-- the impact it has on individuals
+- the effect it has on individuals

-- the impact it has on businesses
+- the effect it has on businesses

 - what employers can do to combat unconscious bias.